spynav/Jokes-App---Flutter/README.md

 # Jokes Fetcher App

-A Flutter application that fetches jokes from an API and caches them for offline access.
-This ensures the user can enjoy jokes even when disconnected from the internet.
+A Flutter application designed to fetch jokes from an API and store them locally, allowing users to enjoy their favorite jokes seamlessly, even without an internet connection.

 ## Features